The five nominees for Best Foreign Language Film are determined in three stages.

 Each country submits only one film and the academy will rule on its eligibility (sufficient dialogue in native language and creative input by nationals of that country).

 This year, there were 66 entries.
 Each title below is linked to the IMDB page, followed by the name of the director in brackets and a brief synopsis.
+Where applicable, the track record of the country is included.

 2 wins (most recent – The Secret in Their Eyes," 2009)